graphopedia-xyz/graphopedia/bubble-chart/index.md

 An interactive bubble chart can be created on Gapminder, which is free desktop software used by Hans Rosling.

+## Variations

+### Semi-circle plot
+Since bubble charts with a lot of data points tend to become cluttered with overlapping circles, to [de-clutter a bubble chart](https://flowingdata.com/2017/10/26/how-to-make-a-semicircle-plot-in-r/), it is possible to show only half of each circle as shown in [this example from the New York Times](https://www.nytimes.com/interactive/2017/09/01/upshot/cost-of-hurricane-harvey-only-one-storm-comes-close.html?smid=tw-share&_r=0).
+### Comparative half-bubble
+Another variation with the semi-circles that allows comparision between two related numbers [displays two half-circles side by side](https://www.informationisbeautifulawards.com/showcase/604-the-analytical-tourism-map-of-piedmont)

-## Alternative Charts
+## Alternatives

 An alternative to bubble charts is the [Marimekko chart](marimekko-chart).
 Because in a Marimekko chart we are comparing areas of rectangles, we can read precise values off the chart as well as quickly approximate with how the shapes compare in size.

 Another alternative for bubble charts with groups can be a [tree map](tree-map).

-## Variations

-1. Semi-circle plot - since bubble charts with a lot of data points tend to become cluttered with overlapping circles, to [de-clutter a bubble chart](https://flowingdata.com/2017/10/26/how-to-make-a-semicircle-plot-in-r/), it is possible to show only half of each circle as shown in [this example from the New York Times](https://www.nytimes.com/interactive/2017/09/01/upshot/cost-of-hurricane-harvey-only-one-storm-comes-close.html?smid=tw-share&_r=0).
-2. Comparative half-bubble - another variation with the semi-circles that allows comparision between two related numbers [displays two half-circles side by side](https://www.informationisbeautifulawards.com/showcase/604-the-analytical-tourism-map-of-piedmont)

 ## Sources